 The Threat to Position, Power, and Security

-Ultimately, change can threaten an employee’s position, power, and sense of security within an organization.
+Ultimately, change can threaten an employee’s position, power, and sense of security within an organisation.
 The loss of status and prestige can be particularly difficult to accept, as these are often the culmination of years of hard work and dedication.
 This threat can be a powerful undercurrent driving resistance to change.

-Redirecting resistance
+Redirecting Resistance

 Embracing the Change Journey